Learn more about how the Cal Poly Humboldt Library can help

 What you need to get started

-The H4n Pro is great for a wide range of audio recordings, including interviews, music, and video projects.
-As with it's more compact cousin the H1n, you can mount the H4n Pro to a tripod using the threaded mount on the back of the recorder.
-Unlike the H1n, however, the H4n Pro can record up to four tracks (four different mics/sources) simultaneously using the built in X-Y stereo mics and the two combo (XLR and 1/4") inputs at the base of the recorder.
+The H4 recorders are great for a wide range of audio recordings, including interviews, music, and video projects.
+As with its more compact cousins in the H1 series, you can mount the H4 to a tripod using the threaded mount on the back of the recorder.
+Unlike the H1, however, the H4 can record up to four tracks (four different mics/sources) simultaneously using the built in X-Y stereo mics and the two combo (XLR and 1/4") inputs at the base of the recorder.
 To power on, slide the switch on the right-hand side down and hold for 2-3 seconds.
 For simple recordings, hit the record button to stop/start recording (the light will turn on while recording).
 Use the buttons below the LCD screen to control playback.

 For Musicians

-The H4n Pro also can be used as a 2-input/2-output USB audio interface for PC or Mac.
-Recording multi-track to a DAW requires a more advanced technical setup, but the H4n Pro operation manual has helpful step-by-step instructions (p 31).
+The H4 also can be used as a 2-input/2-output USB audio interface for PC or Mac.
+Recording multi-track to a DAW requires a more advanced technical setup, but the manuals have complete instructions:

 The Pre Amp module also has amp models for guitar and bass (both can be plugged directly into the H4n Pro).
 There are a wide range of amp models to choose from (instructions start on p 84; amp options listed on p 141).